Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Zeroing Iron Sights

-Sights are not only different between rifles, handguns, and shotguns, but rifle A’s sights can be different than rifle B’s sights.
+Sights are not only different between rifles, handguns, and shotguns; they can vary within the same category.
 Take, for example, the AK series and the AR series of rifles.

-The AK uses the rear sight to dial in elevation, and the AR uses the front sight to do so.
+Most AKs use the rear sight to dial in elevation, whereas A1-Atyle ARs use the front sight to do so.

 Adjusting M16 Sights